- What is Radon

 Myths And Facts

-A warning monitor and label for identifying the radon system.
+A label for identifying the radon system and components on each floor.

 A U-tube manometer for checking the pressure.

-Vent pipes should be a 4 inch PVC that exhausts at least 12 inches above the roof.
+Vent pipes should be PVC that exhausts at least 12 inches above the roof.

 Sump basket (if there is one) should be sealed with silicon to allow for future access along with all cracks and penetrations in the basement floor.